Bruce Willis’ Daughter Tallulah Does Bizarre Bikini Dance To Reveal Suicidal Thoughts On Instagram

 Tallulah Willis has delivered an unusual social media update.
 The daughter to Hollywood heavyweight Bruce Willis took to Instagram recently with a video that was definitely on the bizarre side, but the post didn’t seem to be about flaunting her bikini-ready body.
 Tallulah’s video was in honor of Mental Illness Awareness Week, with the 25-year-old appearing to share her own mental health battles via a lengthy caption.

-The video showed Tallulah poolside and rocking a bright pink bikini with a halterneck finish.
-The star was also seen with a matching pink baseball cap and shades.
+The video showed Tallulah poolside and rocking a bright pink bikini with a halterneck top.
+The star also wore a matching pink baseball cap and shades.
 Tallulah was filmed dancing rather bizarrely to music, although she definitely appeared happy.
-The redhead also seemed totally fine with showcasing a sexy amount of skin, with the bikini proving to have a thong finish.
+The redhead also seemed totally fine with showcasing a sexy amount of skin since the bikini featured a thong bottom.

-There was plenty of power in the caption, though.
-Tallulah has revealed that the video was filmed during a difficult time for her – in fact, she revealed that she had considered taking her own life at the time.
+There was plenty of power in the caption.
+Tallulah revealed that the video was filmed during a difficult time.
+In fact, she revealed that she had considered taking her own life at the time.
 The star then continued to state that her battles are daily ones, before encouraging fans to be gentle with themselves.

-The video managed to rack up over 60,000 views in the space of 10 hours, with fan comments appearing to find Tallulah brave for having shared her troubled times in such an honest and raw way.
+The video managed to rack up more than 60,000 views in the space of 10 hours, with fan comments appearing to find Tallulah brave for having shared her troubled times in such an honest and raw way.

 View this post on Instagram